freenas/freenas-docs/userguide/tasks.rst

 tests.
 If a disk fails a test, even if the overall status is "Passed", start to think about replacing that disk.

-.. warning:: Take care when creating your test schedule as performance issues can occur when S.M.A.R.T. tests are run at the same time as scrub or resilver operations.
+.. warning:: some S.M.A.R.T. tests cause heavy disk activity and can drastically reduce disk performance.
+Do not schedule S.M.A.R.T. tests to run at the same time as scrub or resilver operations or during other periods of intense disk activity.

 You can verify which tests will run and when by typing :command:`smartd -q showtests` within :ref:`Shell`.